paulscherrerinstitute/wica-http/README.md

 behaviour, and things which determine the default property values that will be assigned to each of the stream's underlying wica channels.

-# EPICS Control System Support
+# WICA support for the EPICS Control System

-## EPICS support for Channel Access Environment Variables
+## Support for EPICS Channel Access Environment Variables

 The Wica-Http server is currently (2019-09-07) configured to work with PSI's native Java implementation of the [EPICS](https://epics-controls.org/) control system client side channel-access protocol.
-As such it respects the normal conventions with respect to environmental variables, including:
+As such it respects the normal EPICS conventions with respect to environmental variables, including:

 | Property                | Default Value | Desciption |
 |-------------------------|---------------| ---------- |